-NOTE: Students who are doing research involving human subjects will need to undergo training and have their protocols approved by the Institutional Review Board (IRB).

-For further information regarding specific EOHS capstone protocol and timelines, please see the EOHS Forms and Resources website:
+NOTE: All MPH students are required to undergo human subjects training.
+If the capstone project includes human subjects, students will need to have their protocols approved by the Institutional Review Board (IRB).
+For further information regarding specific EOHS Capstone protocol and timelines, please see the EOHS Forms and Resources website:

-http://publichealth.uic.edu/departments/eohs/students/formsresources/.
+http://publichealth.uic.edu/environmental-and-occupational-health-sciences/forms-resources.